bitcoin-api/bitcoin-api/README.md

     "amount": 0.00004, // 0.00004 is the min withdraw amount
     "address": "3AfV9QQQTgtCH6YEjBpDTyH5sswgGD5MLp",
-    "includeFeeInAmount": false // optional, defaults to false }
+    "includeFeeInAmount": false // optional, defaults to false "enviroWithdrawAmount: 0.00001 // optional, makes the withdraw an EnviroWithdraw!
+}
 ```